 Ecowatch is owned by Remedy Review, LLC.
 The website generates revenue through advertising and donations.

 Analysis / Bias

-In review, Ecowatch’s primary focus in on climate change and they support the consensus of science regarding this issue.
-Stories often come from other sources such as the left leaning Common Dreams such as this: Harris and AOC Introduce Climate Equity Act to Protect Frontline Communities.
+In review, Ecowatch’s primary focus is on climate change, and they support the consensus of science regarding this issue.
+Stories often come from other sources such as the left-leaning Common Dreams such as this: Harris and AOC Introduce Climate Equity Act to Protect Frontline Communities.
 This story is properly sourced.
-For the most part, Ecowatch reports with a left leaning pro-environmental bias, however when it comes to some policy subjects they do not support the consensus of science.
-For example, they frequently report negatively on GMO’s and publish misleading information regarding vaccinations.
-In general, Ecowatch mostly publishes responsible information, however they stray from science when it comes to GMO’s and Vaccines.
+For the most part, Ecowatch reports with a left-leaning pro-environmental bias.
+In the past, Ecowatch published stories that did not align with the consensus of science regarding GMO safety and vaccinations.
+In 2018, leadership was changed, and Ecowatch moved to a more pro-science approach.
+Several articles were removed, and since 2018 we cannot find evidence of them advancing pseudoscience.

 Editorially, Ecowatch promotes a liberal perspective such as this Climate Skepticism Linked to Conservative Politics Predominantly in U.S. This story is properly sourced to Nature and Ars Technica.
 When reporting on the former trump Administration, the topic is always related to the environment and is typically negative such as this Trump Campaign Is Selling Plastic Straws to ‘Make Straws Great Again.’
 This story is also properly sourced from USA Today and NPR.

 However, we have found that pseudoscientific articles still remain on the website such as this that references the discredited Natural News: Taiwan Bans GMOs in Schools, Mandates Strict Label Laws.
 In general, Ecowatch reports environmental news from a strong liberal perspective and, in recent years, has made an effort to promote evidence-based science, but some pseudoscience promotion remains.